ellnestam/codotropic/README.md

 ### Introduction

-Wading through code is tedious work and getting quick overview of a code base can be even more demanding.
-Codotropic offers you a way to visualize your code base in an alternate way.
-Instead of reading the text you can view it in a more abstract way.
+Wading through code is tedious work and getting a quick overview of a code base can be demanding.
+Codotropic offers you a way to visualize your code base in a different form.
+Instead of reading code like you usually do, you can digest it in a more visual way.

-Start by running the tool and then you can watch the code in a browser.
+Start by running generating a projection of the code, after that you can watch the code in your favorite browser *cough* Chrome *cough*.

 ## Goal of the project

-Get a quick feel for where your complexity is by looking at a code base in visual form.
+Get a quicker feel for where your complexity is by looking at a code base in visual form.
+Find large files, overpopulated dirs and other interesting facts about your code base in seconds!

 ## How to use it